mrpatzsch/express_labs/baalshem-adrenotropic-app/README.md

 * `get`  `/articles` to display a summary of each article.
 * `get` `/articles/new` to get a form to save a new article
+    - Note that this form includes a drop-down menu to select an author who writes each article.
 * `post` `/articles` to save an article
 * `get` `/articles/:id` to find an article by id and displaya it